 Objective: To systematically document species occurrence across varied terrain and habitat types.

-Procedure: Linear transects of 1–2 km length was laid in each major habitat zone.
+Procedure: Linear transects 1–2 km in length were laid in each major habitat zone.
 Each transect was walked slowly (1–1.5 km/hr) by a team of 2–3 trained observers.
-All species sighted, heard, or whose signs were encountered along transects were recorded.
+All species were sighted, heard, or whose signs were encountered along the transects were recorded.

-Frequency: Each transect was surveyed on at least three non-consecutive days to reduce temporal bias.
+Frequency: Each transect was surveyed on at least three nonconsecutive days to reduce temporal bias.

 Data Recorded: Species name, number of individuals, mode of detection (visual/auditory/sign), behavior, and associated habitat parameters.